Spring 2026 Semester Class Descriptions

 1 hour outside work per week

-Grade 3 through Grade 5Refund Policy: Full refund before the second class.
+Grade 6 through Grade 8Refund Policy: Full refund through week 2 of the semester

 Return to Top